luci/luci-go/lucicfg/doc/README.md

 Pro-tip: a command line tool exists to validate a locally generated .cfg file and verify that it matches arbitrary given CLs as expected.
 See https://chromium.googlesource.com/infra/luci/luci-go/+/refs/heads/main/cv/#luci-cv-command-line-utils

+**NOTE**: if you are configuring a luci.cq_group for a new Gerrit host, follow instructions at http://go/luci/cv/gerrit-pubsub to ensure that pub/sub integration is enabled for the Gerrit host.

 #### Arguments {#luci.cq-group-args}